backend mfm parser modified from ilja's implementation

 The code

 The code can be found in the lib folder.
-It contains, among other things, the Reader, Lexer, Parse, and Encoder modules.
+It contains, among other things, the Reader, Lexer, Parser, and Encoder modules.

 License